Cover Your Assets with an Estate Plan

 Another commonly used technique is transfer property to a trust.
 A revocable living trust will pass along property held within it directly to your beneficiaries.
 You can name beneficiaries to your trust, bypassing the probate process.

 Settling an estate can, unfortunately, be a messy business.
 Not only are your beneficiaries dealing with the loss of a loved one, but they’re also navigating the settlement process.
 That process can take months or even years.
 All of this stress can lead to disagreements between two (or more) otherwise level-headed people.
 Disputes over who gets what cannot only ruin relationships but can be financially costly.

 While it may be an uncomfortable conversation, you may want to talk with your heirs about what your plans and wishes are upon your death.
 Take stock of what you own and consider getting input from your heirs about what they may want.
 The more open the lines of communication, the less likely there are to be disagreements after your death.

 Also, you may want to have something called a no-contest clause.
 This is a clause in a will or trust designed to deter someone from challenging your documents after you are gone.
 For example, a no-contest clause may spell out that if a beneficiary contests the amount of the estate they will inherit, they will forfeit the share that was left to them.

 As always, our team of financial professionals and estate attorneys is here to help you to and through retirement.
 They can help you craft an estate plan to protect and cover your assets for generations to come.
-You can fill out the form below or give us a call at 913-393-1000 to request a meeting with a financial planner.
+You can schedule a complimentary consultation below or give us a call at 913-393-1000 to request a meeting with a financial planner.